NonAuthorize/Instagram/README.md

 Describe any challenges encountered while building the app.
 I had troubles with the cell displaying any content at first and required a remake of files and objects from the library.
+Also, Please note, that during the screen record, my internet connection was not at it's finest and took a while to reach the servers for logging in and creating posts.

 ## License